Test card numbers

 NOTE

 The Ecommerce API declines partial auth transactions.
-In the above list, the Visa test card number for partial amount approvals will be declined.
+Hence, the Visa test card number for partial amount approvals will be declined.

 Simulate successful transactions